Tag Archives: ghosts

 Sure, a decorative nod to the deceased creators of the ride may not be enough to convince you.
 Although, if you designed this iconic ride, the peak of your life’s work, after you passed away, wouldn’t you hang around to see people enjoy it?

-But that’s not why I think Disney’s most popular ride is haunted.
+That’s not why I think Disney’s most popular ride is haunted though.
 That tombstone argument is flimsy at best.
 What would you say if you knew that each Haunted Mansion at all of the Disney parks across the world also contained the ashes of thousands of people who passed away?

 Photo by Annie Leibowitz featuring Jack Black, Will Farrell, & Jason Segel.